12/11/16 - 12/18/16

 Horse lovers can find a truly magnificent horseback riding experience around Julian's backcountry.
 Guests can rely on experienced trail guides to lead them to some of the most breathtaking views from vistas surrounding Julian valley.
 For the camping enthusiast, Julian offers some of the best private and public campgrounds in San Diego County.
 Due to its prime location, campers have the choice of retreating to the high desert or setting up camp around areas such as Lake Cuyamaca, where fishing, biking and hiking are just some of the many activities available to nature buffs.

-Julian’s mountain setting provides great scenic routes for leisurely road biking or challenging mountain biking.
-Spanning unbeatable views of the deserts and valleys below, riders flock to Julian for annual bike events like the Tour de Julian in November and the Julian Death March in October.
+Julian's mountain setting provides great scenic routes for leisurely road biking or challenging mountain biking.
+Spanning unbeatable views of the deserts and valleys below, riders flock to Julian for annual bike events like the Julian Laguna Classic in June.
 Julian also boasts over 15 notable hiking trails among its scenic setting.
 A diverse selection of trails can be found in the forested Cuyamaca Rancho State Park, the meadows of Volcan Mountain Wilderness Preserve and the woodlands of Santa Ysabel Preserve.

 Whatever the season and whatever your interests, there is something for everyone in the spectacular mountain town of Julian.
 Extend your trip by exploring more of San Diego's East County.